micom.workflows

 Create a model database from a set of SBML files.

-Augment a growth medium so all community members can grow in it.
+Augment a growth medium so a community or specific taxa can grow on it.

 Calculate the minimal medium for a set of community models.